NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ```

 ??? note "Command Name"
-    If `name` is not specified, `Dis-Snek` will automatically use the function's name as the command's name.
+    If `name` is not specified, `NAFF` will automatically use the function's name as the command's name.

 If the bot's prefix was set to `!`, then a user could invoke it like so: